frahe-ama/gst-vmbsrc/README.md

+# About this fork
+The official plugin laks some features which makes it not really usable in production environments.
+These features are added in this fork:
+- Loading of user presets.
+Now it is posible to load user presets by userset=UserSet1.
+In this case all other parameters will be ignored (except camera parameter).
+So it is possible to load a glean state.
+- No implicit setting of parameters.
+The official verseion sets implicitly some parameters, even if they aren't given.
+This may lead to unwanted effects if one does not set them to the desired values.
+Especially for loading UserSets this is unfavorible.
+Additionally it is now possible to set a default UserSet in the camera which the camera loads at startup.
+This will now survive when using just the camera parameter.
+- Small fixes for the parameter handling, which were a result of copy and paste, but not changing al variable names to the right name.

+## Warning
+This fork is generated with the help of an AI coding agent.
+The modifications were checked.
+Most of them are small.
+All of them follow the existing code structure and programming style.
+It is mainly a copy, paste and modify modification.

+Unfortunately the maintainer is no c++ programmer.
+The code was tested and worked like intended.
+There were no modifications regarding the pipline.
+All changes affect only the handling of commandline parameters and configuring the camera before the stream is started/loaded.

 # vmbsrc
 This project contains the official GStreamer plugin to make cameras supported by Allied Visions Vimba X API available as GStreamer sources.